Natalitium/rsschool-2019Q1-cv/cv.md

 | **Name** | Natallia Patorskaya |
 | **Position** | Junior Front-End Developer |
 | **Contact** | +375297457654 +375444669343 n.patorskaya@gmail.com|

+**Summary**
+Junior front-end developer with a small experience but a great zeal and enthusiasm looking for a front-end programmer job.
+I got my first programming education in Minsk State Higher Radio Technical College and then change a specialization and obtained a Master's Degree in Art Management.
+This profession give me the knowledge and skills are needed in programming sphere - understanding of project execution, efficiency and team work, structured thinking and creativity.
+Mix of initial knowledge, personal skills, great energy and drive for results.

 **Experience**
 Сourseworks and graduation work, other code.